What happens when your Facebook personal profile uses your name and you launch a personal brand based on your name years later?

 Inspired Imperfection Facebook Page

-The Inspired Imperfection Page is the page for my personal blog.
-My fun side project where I blog about recipes, family adventures and places we visit, and my efforts in trying to live a healthier life.
-This is the hub of content and information for Inspired Imperfection on the platform.
-I’m not investing in paid ads or boosting posts for this brand yet because right now I want to keep it my fun, no pressure site.
+The Inspired Imperfection Page is the page for my personal blog; my fun side project where I blog about recipes, family adventures and places we visit, and my efforts in trying to live a healthier life.
+I’m not investing in paid ads or boosting posts for this brand yet because right now I want to keep it my fun, no-pressure site.

 Jennifer Bourn Facebook Page

-With the launch of jenniferbourn.com and the creation of Profitable Project Plan, my business and client management training course for web designers and developers, I wanted to try my hand at Facebook ads.
-And, if you want to run Facebook ads, you have to have a Facebook page to tie the ads to, which meant I needed a Facebook page for this brand.
+With the launch of jenniferbourn.com and the creation of Profitable Project Plan, my client management and business training program for web designers and developers, I wanted to try my hand at Facebook ads.
+And, if you want to run Facebook ads, you have to have a Facebook page to tie the ads to, which meant I needed a Facebook page for my personal brand.

 But what to call it and what URL to use?
 Almost all of my social profiles are /jenniferbourn…

-The only profile I have that is different is Instagram because I joined the platform very late only to monitor my daughter’s activity, but then I really liked it, and now I use it to share personal photos.
+The only profile I have that is different is Instagram because I was a very late Instagram adopter.

 So this left me with a dilemma.